nestybox/sysbox-ee/README.md

 If an error is returned, it simply indicates that no existing containers were found.

-4) Install the Sysbox package and follow the installer instructions:
+4) Install the Sysbox-EE package and follow the installer instructions:

 ```console
 $ sudo apt-get install ./sysbox_0.2.0-0.ubuntu-focal_amd64.deb -y